Nameless Rumia's Wiki

 – Hiroyuki Nishimura51)

-Unlike his predecessor, Hiroyuki explicitly praised free speech,52)53)54) but messed with advertisements55) in this odd donation scheme.56)57)58)59) After that, Hiroyuki would largely be hands-off with 4chan, allowing an administrator named “RapeApe” take over and enforce these new politically charged ideals, largely enabling the “Politically Incorrect” (/pol/) board into becoming a stain on the website.60)
+Unlike his predecessor, Hiroyuki explicitly praised free speech,52)53)54) but messed with advertisements55) in this odd donation scheme.56)57)58)59) After that, Hiroyuki would largely be hands-off with 4chan, allowing an administrator named “RapeApe” take over and enforce these new politically charged ideals, crucially enabling the “Politically Incorrect” (/pol/) board into becoming a stain on the website.60)

-The longtime sponsor J-List would cut ties in 2017,61) forcing 4chan to utilize shady ads for revenue until all work-safe boards were moved to the “4channel.org” domain on November 17, 2018.62) As the fifth year under Hiroyuki passes, we would see additions and removals to their board lineup, as well as their brand new slider CAPTCHA on July 5, 2021 that ended free labor to Google's reCAPTCHA service.63)
+The longtime sponsor J-List would cut ties in 2017,61) forcing 4chan to utilize 'shady ads' for revenue until all work-safe boards were moved to the “4channel.org” domain on November 17, 2018.62) As the fifth year under Hiroyuki passes, we would see additions and removals to their board lineup, as well as their brand new slider CAPTCHA on July 5, 2021 that ended free labor to Google's reCAPTCHA service.63)

 2023–